 With more focus by the ATO on evidence of the expenses, and cracking down on various expenses and their deductibility, it is more important now to ensure you have your receipts to stand up to the scrutiny of a review or audit by the ATO.

 The ATO has advised that they will accept electronic receipts and photos of the receipts as evidence of expenditure for tax returns.

-AAG are providing the Receipt Bank app free to all of our individual clients who are not in business, as a quick and easy way to send us your tax receipts and invoices.
-Receipt Bank means no more lost receipts, and no more having to review your credit card statements or bank statements to make sure you didn’t miss a receipt.
+AAG are providing the Dext app free to all of our individual clients who are not in business, as a quick and easy way to send us your tax receipts and invoices.
+Dext means no more lost receipts, and no more having to review your credit card statements or bank statements to make sure you didn’t miss a receipt.
 No need to deliver a shoe box of documents to us at the end of the year.
 And no more paperwork.
-Receipt Bank will actually give you more time to focus on what really matters to your personal life.
+Dext will actually give you more time to focus on what really matters to your personal life.
 You can even load up invoices and receipts which you may or may not think are relevant, and we will review them and advise at tax time if they’re relevant or not.

 How does it work?

 Dext reads data from your receipts and invoices, and using its advanced character recognition software system, it recognises the supplier, amount, GST, and how you paid for it and sends it to the cloud, which then we are able to see.
 That means whenever you make a purchase, you can just take a photo of the receipt, submit it to us and then throw the paper away.